 Make The Dough

-- Mix whole wheat flour, vegetable oil, and salt in a large bowl.
+- Mix flour, oil, and salt in a large bowl.
+You can also use a parat (Indian utensil) to mix these ingredients.

 Make The Filling

-- Heat a griddle over medium-high heat.
-Transfer the paratha to the hot griddle and cook until brown spots appear on the lower side.
+- Transfer the paratha to the hot tawa and cook until brown spots appear on the lower side.

 - Flip using a flat spatula and cook on the other side as well.

-- Apply 1-2 teaspoon ghee or oil on both sides and press and cook until crisp and nicely browned.
-Serve hot with pickle and yogurt.
+- Apply 1-2 teaspoons of ghee or oil on both sides and cook until the paratha is crispy and nicely browned.
+Keep pressing with the back of the spatula while cooking the paratha.

 Nice idea to use broccoli instead of cauliflower.
 Good looking paratha.